sourcegraph/about/handbook/ce/customer_issues.md

 General issues are those that affect more users than those of a particular deployment.
 In such cases, create a [new issue for the request](https://github.com/sourcegraph/sourcegraph/issues/new/choose) describing it.
 If there was a previous [customer issue](##create-a-customer-issue), please link the issue in its description.

-Remove any potentially private information (e.g. individual people's names, company names, self-hosted Sourcegraph URLs, repo names, screenshots, etc.)
+Remove any potentially private information from this new issue (e.g. individual people's names, company names, self-hosted Sourcegraph URLs, repo names, screenshots, etc.)

 ## Find the unique company URL